open-telemetry/opentelemetry.io/content/en/blog/2023/ecs-otel-semconv-convergence.md

   the ecosystem (e.g. instrumentation libraries, tools and consumption experiences), which benefits both the telemetry producers and consumers.
-* This joint effort would benefit from domain experts across logging, distributed tracing, metrics and security.
-As a result, we expect to have more consistent signals across different pillars of observability and security.
+* This joint effort would benefit from domain experts across logging, distributed tracing, metrics and security events.
+As a result, we expect to have more consistent signals across different pillars of observability and security events.

 Both Elastic and the OpenTelemetry community understand that converging two widely used standards into one singular common schema, and having a smooth